mcxross/sui-cookbook-examples/sui-wallet/README.md

 # Sui Wallet

-Sui Wallet is a mobile wallet showcasing how to integrate Sui with a mobile application.
+Sui Wallet is a mobile wallet showcasing how to integrate Sui with a mobile application using Kotlin Multiplatform Mobile (KMM) and Jetpack Compose.
 It is a simple wallet that allows users to send and receive Sui tokens.

 ## Features